Battle of Nanking: The Rape of Nanjing

 By December 30, most Japanese soldiers had left Nanjing, though units of the Shanghai Expeditionary Army stayed on to occupy the city.
 The Nanjing Self-Government Committee, a new municipal authority formed from local Chinese collaborators, was inaugurated on January 1, 1938, but it was not until February 25 that all restrictions on the free movement of civilians into and out of the city were lifted.

 Casualties

 The capture of Nanjing had been quicker and easier than the Japanese had foreseen.
 Excluding the Yamada Detachment, they lost only 1,558 soldiers in battle, plus 4,619 wounded.
-Recent research however, suggests higher Japanese losses in the five week-long campaign to take Nanjing.
-According to Benjamin Lai, casualties for the IJA over the entire month-long campaign are estimated at 26,000 killed and wounded, with 18,000 casualties for the X Corps alone between 6 November and 17 December.
-An additional 624 killed and 876 wounded for the Japanese Navy makes a total of 27,500 Japanese casualties for the month long campaign.
+According to Benjamin Lai, casualties for the IJA over the entire month-long campaign are estimated at 26,000 killed and wounded.